kauwelab/PolyRiskScore/static/downloadables/docs/source/index.rst

 Output File (-o)
 """"""""""""""""
 The path to output file.
-Can be either a csv or a json.
-(TODO somewhere we need to add the option for either full or condesnded output)
+Can be either a tsv or a json.

 .. code-block:: bash

-   -o path/to/file/output.csv
+   -o path/to/file/output.tsv

 P-value Cutoff (-c)
 """""""""""""""""""